 LabResult class (e.g.,

-reveals object property links to a LOINC code instance, an UCUM code instance,
+reveals object property links to many instances such as a

 Figure 21: Visual graph for an instance of the LabResult class.